 The Rwanda Mines, Petroleum and Gas Board (RMB) MB is the Government of Rwanda body responsible for implementing and advising the government on issues related national policies, laws and strategies related to mines, petroleum and gas.
 It is also mandated to monitor and coordinate the implementation of strategies related to mines, petroleum and gas.
 In addition to monitoring, it is supposed to carryout research & exploration in geology, mining and petroleum and do disseminate the findings.
 Further, the RMB is supposed to supervise and monitor private or public entities conducting mining, trade and value addition of mineral operations.
 It is to assist the government in valuing mining and quarry concessions.
 Lastly, RMB is to cooperate and collaborate with other regional and international institutions carrying out similar mission.

-Rwanda Mines Board (RMB): Designing Policy and strategies, Issuing of Mining and Quarry licenses, laws and regulations elaboration and supervision and Promotion of mining sector at national and international levels, Enhance geological and mining knowledge of the country, improve exploitation and investment conditions, monitoring mining activities to comply with the law and increase value addition to Rwanda’s mines and quarries.
+Rwanda Mines,Petroleum and Gas Board (RMB): Designing Policies and strategies, Issuing Trading, Mining and Quarry licenses, laws and regulations elaboration and supervision and Promotion of the mining sector at national and international levels, Enhance geological and mining knowledge of the country, improve exploitation and investment conditions, monitoring mining activities to comply with the law and increase value addition to Rwanda’s mines and quarries.

 Rwanda Development Board (RDB): Investment process, guidance, facilitation, leading negotiations for strategic projects, issuing EIA, and providing incentives